GE2025: NSP to bow out from SMCs in Sembawang and Tampines, but will contest both GRCs

 Ms Ong has been volunteering with the party since 2022.
 She has been a lecturer for the last 10 years, and before that, she worked in the retail industry and in corporate training.

-“I’m stepping into politics not because I have all the answers, but because I don’t,” she said, speaking to journalists on Sunday.
+“I’m stepping into politics not because I have all the answers, but because I don’t,” the 46-year-old told journalists on Sunday.

 “I’m here because I’ve spent years listening to students with their challenges, parents and their struggles, and to the quiet voices that often get talked over.
 I’ve realised that we need someone to stand up and speak up for some things not quite right.”